Version 3.0 (June 2021)

 3.0.2 REN-ISAC requires the removal of REN-ISAC attribution unless otherwise indicated.
 This includes mailing list and member names.
 Therefore, emails from REN-ISAC lists should not be forwarded due to header contents potentially leaking those details.
 Rather, content should be paraphrased and redistributed.

-3.1.1 WHEN TO USE: Sources may use TLP:WHITE when information carries minimal or no foreseeable risk of misuse, in accordance with applicable rules and procedures for public release.
+3.1.1 WHEN TO USE: Sources may use TLP:CLEAR when information carries minimal or no foreseeable risk of misuse, in accordance with applicable rules and procedures for public release.

-3.1.2 HOW TO USE: Subject to standard copyright rules, TLP:WHITE information may be distributed without restriction.
+3.1.2 HOW TO USE: Subject to standard copyright rules, TLP:CLEAR information may be distributed without restriction.
 For examples, see Appendix II.

 3.2 TLP:GREEN (Limited disclosure, restricted to the community)